Cray-HPE/docs-csm/install/deploy_final_ncn.md

        addr:     ipv4 172.30.53.88/20 [static]
     ```

-1. Run `ip a` to show the lan0 IP address; verify the site link.
+1. Verify that the site link (`lan0`) and the VLANs have IP addresses.

+    > Examine the output to ensure that each interface has been assigned an IPv4 address.

     ```bash
-    ncn-m001# ip a show lan0
-    ```

-1. Run `ip a` to show the VLANs; verify that they all have IP addresses.

-    ```bash
-    ncn-m001# ip a show bond0.nmn0
-    ncn-m001# ip a show bond0.hmn0
+    ncn-m001# for INT in lan0 bond0.nmn0 bond0.hmn0 bond0.can0 bond0.cmn0 ; do
-    ncn-m001# ip a show bond0.can0
-    ncn-m001# ip a show bond0.cmn0
+                ip a show $INT || echo "ERROR: Command failed: ip a show $INT" done
     ```

 1. Run `ip r` to show that the default route is via the CMN.